 - Use something to look forward to in the morning as bait to wake up.
 A cup of hot coffee, a nice breakfast, and a puzzle in the newspaper are some baits to lure you into getting up early.

 - A protein-heavy meal increases your dopamine levels, facilitates wakefulness, and prepares you for the day.

 - Circadian rhythm, the fundamental 24-hour physiological cycle essential for various molecular and behavioral processes, helps regulate your sleep patterns.

 - People with earlier rhythms are called morning people, whereas those with delayed rhythms are termed night owls.
 Morning people are known to be more focused and happy, while night owls are known to be more creative and adventurous.

 - Both environmental and genetic factors influence your sleep patterns.

 - Several genes are known to affect circadian rhythm.
 The C allele of the rs516134 SNP in the RGS16 gene, which is involved in turning off certain signals between cells in the body, is known to be strongly associated with morningness.

 - Circadian rhythms affect your day-to-day functions, and irregularity is associated with chronic health conditions.

-- Following a routine with a balanced and healthy lifestyle can help set your biological clock right.
+- Following a balanced and healthy lifestyle routine can help set your biological clock right.